FragolRoc/FT-QSB-LED-001/README.md

 CAD files for the LED housing and PCB will available through this repository and updated as needed.

 Installation notes/resources will be added as they are created.

+Old Install Video (Pre-QSB): https://youtu.be/LdAhztDRiCM

 Pre-made boards will be available on my website in late April 2021.